Viki-coding/community/README.md

 [Try DJANGO Tutorial - 26 - Form Widgets] (https://www.youtube.com/watch?v=-oWIyFYyNQw) I wanted to change myt date format to dd/mm/yy rather than the american format of yyyy/mm/dd.
 Also Dajngo documentation helped out again: (https://docs.djangoproject.com/en/5.1/ref/settings/#std-setting-DATE_INPUT_FORMATS)

-To prevent users from booking events that were past the date we got inspiration for the code from (https://stackoverflow.com/questions/70671189/avoid-booking-past-dates-with-django)
+To prevent users from booking events that were past the date we got inspiration for the code from [Stack Overflow] (https://stackoverflow.com/questions/70671189/avoid-booking-past-dates-with-django)

-We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
-Thanks to the on-line tutor, Oisin and Rebecca for their expertise and ability to explain some of the 'challenges' I encountered.
-Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
-Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 [CSS TRICKS - A Grid of Squares] (https://www.youtube.com/watch?v=8bhKjoowr4c&t=12s) Which helped me to fix my events grid to make it look better.

 In my events detail page, once a user had booked an event, I didn't want the Book Event to display again when they went to view their booking.
 So I used the if no user_is_facilitator to check if the event had already been booked.
 These websites were helpful to explain the concept. (https://www.w3schools.com/python/gloss_python_check_if_dictionary_item_exists.asp)
 (https://www.geeksforgeeks.org/python-if-with-not-operator/)

-Bug: Bootstrap color over-riding the cream color I wanted in my nav bar.
-To fix it I first put !important beside it which failed to work, advice from stack overlflow was 'specificity', adding another class to the rule.
-This worked. (https://stackoverflow.com/questions/46736264/overriding-bootstrap-default-important-color-codes)
+We gained inspiration with the READ.me by watching the video 'Creating your first README with Kera Cudmore' on CI Chanel Lead Library on YouTube and also the video with Lane-Sawyer Thompson on CI Channel on YouTube.
+Thanks to the on-line tutor, Oisin and Rebecca for their expertise and ability to explain some of the 'challenges' I encountered.
+Thanks to our very supportive and positive facilitator Kay and my Kiwi mentor Dick Vlaanderen.
+Also found the webinar 'Community Q&A: How to Troubleshoot with Lane-Sawyer Thompson' very helpful approach to how to view looking at the site for bugs and methodically identifying issues.

 <h2>Media/Images</h2>
 Images of logo and notice board both created in Canva by myself using canva template.
 No other imagery used.